dhax/go-base/README.md

 A deployed version can also be found on [Heroku](https://govue.herokuapp.com)

 ### Environment Variables
+By default cobra will look at $HOME/.go-base.yaml for a config file.
+Setting your config as Environment Variables is recommended as by 12-Factor App.

 Name | Type | Default | Description
 ---|---|---|---